SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 #### Find element by ID

-The use of ID is the easiest and probably the safest way to locate an element on HTML.
+The use of ID is the easiest and probably the safest way to locate an element in HTML.
 Test scripts that use IDs are less prone to changes in the application.
 For example, consider the following HTML form:

 ```